cerberus-zone/cerberus_website/docs/running-a-validator.md

 ```

 ::: warning Note
-If you are using a Red Hat distro of Linux you will have to run your commands using _yum_.
-See example below.
+If running a Red Hat distro of Linux, you will have to run your commands using _yum_.
+See the example below.
 :::

 Example using yum package manager.
-Going forward the remainder of the documentation all instructions will be using _apt-get_.
+Going forward, the remainder of the documentation all instructions will be using _apt-get_.

 ```bash:
 # update the local package list and install any available upgrades